quil-lang/quil/rfcs/analog/spec_changes.md

 ```

 A frame encapsulates any rotating frame relative to which control/readout
 waveforms may be defined.
-Frames are referred to by specifying a list of qubits
+For the purposes of scheduling and execution on
+possibly heterogenous hardware, frames are specified with respect to a specific
-as well as the name of the frame.
-For example, `0 1 "cz"` is the "cz" frame on
+list of qubits.
+Thus, `0 1 "cz"` is the "cz" frame on qubits 0 and 1.
+The order
-qubits 0 and 1.
-The order of the qubits matters.
-In particular, the above frame
-may differ from `1 0 "cz"`.
+of the qubits matters.
+In particular, the above frame may differ from `1 0
+"cz"`.

-There are no built-in frames, they are dependent on the architecture.
+There are no built-in frames.
+The specific set of available frames is
+hardware-dependent.

 Frames (and associated sample rates) need to be provided to the user prior to
 construction of a program.
-Rigetti has a set of canonical frames (some
+Rigetti has a set of canonical frames (some examples
-examples are below) but this is subject to change.
+are below) but this is subject to change.

 Examples (names only):
 ```